puppetlabs-toy-chest/puppetlabs-package_updates/README.md

 You can use [subqueries](https://docs.puppetlabs.com/puppetdb/3.2/api/query/v4/facts.html#subquery-relationships) to construct more targeted queries.

+#### Apply Patches

+This module provides a catalog terminus called **package_updates**.
+The catalog terminus injects patch information into a node's commpiled catalog.
+To set the terminus, set the **catalog_terminus ** setting in the **master** section of the /etc/puppetlabs/puppet/puppet.conf file to the value of **package_updates** by running the folllowing comand.
+Restart the puppetserver service once complete.

+    puppet config set catalog_terminus package_updates

+For Puppet Enterprise installations, simply declare the **package_updates::pe_master** class in the **PE Master** node group in the Puppet Enterprise Console.

+To apply patches to systems, a hash of package versions to be applied must be generated and added to your r10k control repository.
+By specifying patch information in the control repo, patches can be defined, tested, and promoted through the delivery process you already use for all other code.

+The hash follows the following example yaml format:

+    package_updates:
+      classes:
+        role::webserver
+          apache:
+            version: '2.9.3.el7'
+            provider: 'yum'
+      gcc:
+        version: '4.8.5-4.el7'
+        provider: 'yum'

+The **classes** key in the package_updates hash contains a hash where each key is the name of a Puppet class that should have the patches specified applied to any system with that class.
+Any packages specified outside the **classes** key are assumed global and will apply to any system at all.

+_Using Hiera_

+The default terminus for retrieving patches is from Hiera.
+Hiera enables users to break the package_updates hash into hierarchies such as patch information for Red Hat systems vs Ubuntu or specifying patches assigned to geographical location.

+The Puppet::Node::Patches indirector finds all instances of the package_updates hash in any hierarchy that applies to the node, merging all found instances of package_updates.

 #### Report Generation

 Since the PuppetDB query outputs standard JSON, existing tools can be used to generate spreadsheet